-The Fed OASDI/EE is charged as a percentage of your gross income.
-Tax rates may fluctuate from year to year.
-The most recent rate for 2012 was 6.2%.
-Employers must pay an additional 6.2% to the federal government.
-The employers' share is not subtracted from employee wages.
+The Fed OASDI/EE is charged takes a percentage of your gross income, and if you’re an employee that percentage is removed automatically out of your paycheck.
+Currently, the Fed OASDI/EE tax is 6.2 percent (2018), but tax rates may fluctuate from year to year.
+Employers must pay an additional 6.2 percent to the federal government.
+The employer’s share is not subtracted from employee wages.
 Instead, the employer pays these taxes to the federal government out of its own earnings.

 The federal government places a ceiling on income that is eligible to be taxed for the Fed OASDI/EE program.
-For example, in 2012, any income over $110,100 would not be taxed for Social Security.
-The ceiling for this tax fluctuates from year to year.
-The federal government has announced that the ceiling for the OASDI/EE for 2013 will be $113,700.
+For example, in 2018, any income over $128,400 would not be taxed for Social Security.
+The ceiling for this tax fluctuates from year to year and has continued to rise over the past decade.

-When these tax rates increase, it reflects a cost of living adjustment (COLA) for citizens on Social Security.
+When Fed OASDI/EE tax rates increase, it reflects a cost of living adjustment (COLA) for citizens on Social Security.
 The size of the COLA depends on inflation rates.
-As prices of necessities goes up, those on Social Security need to have their benefits increased to keep up with the cost of living.
+As prices of necessities go up, the people receiving Social Security need to have their benefits increased to keep up with the cost of living.

 The federal government uses withholding tax to fund food stamps, housing assistance, national defense, meals for school children, and energy assistance.
 Federal income tax also pays for infrastructure and research.